 Benefits of Composite Fillings

 Composite fillings provide several benefits over amalgam and glass ionomer cements, including

 • Esthetics – Matching the natural color of your tooth enamel.
 This allows the filling to blend in with the surrounding structure.
 They can even be used on the front teeth for correcting cosmetic dental problems since they can exactly match the color of your natural teeth.

 • Conservation – Because composite resin bonds with your tooth, less of the natural structure needs to be drilled away.

 • Durability – While not as strong as amalgam, the composite resin can stand up to normal daily use.

 • Safety – Composite resin does not contain any metals, nor does it have any mercury in it.

 • Repairability – another advantage of composite fillings is that they can be repaired if they get fractured or chipped.
 If that happens, then no need to worry.
 Simply visit us and we will take care of the tooth.

 With a composite filling, we cannot only restore your oral health but the appearance of the affected tooth and the quality of your smile.
 If you want to impress people with a charming and attractive smile, then you should consider getting your teeth restored with composite fillings, inlays or onlays.
-Call Edge Dental at (281) 940-8940 for more information and to schedule your appointment today.
+Call Edge Dental, a cavity tooth filling Houston dentist, at (281) 940-8940 for more information and to schedule your appointment today.